 Immune System (14.00 and 114.00)

-In final rules published on June 28, 2001 (66 FR 34361), we extended to July 2, 2003 the date on which the listings for the following body systems would no longer be effective: Growth Impairment; Musculoskeletal System; Special Senses and Speech; Cardiovascular System; Digestive System; Genito-Urinary System; Hemic and Lymphatic System; Skin; Endocrine System; Multiple Body Systems (110.00); Neurological; Mental Disorders; Neoplastic Diseases, Malignant; and Immune System.
-On June 28, 2002, we published final rules extending until July 2, 2003 the date on which the respiratory body system listings will no longer be effective (67 FR 43537).
-Until we publish revised language for each body system listings, the current listings remain valid for our program purposes.
+In final rules published on June 20, 2003 (68 FR 36911), we extended to July 1, 2005, the date on which the listings for the following body systems would no longer be effective: Growth Impairment; Special Senses and Speech; Respiratory System; Cardiovascular System; Digestive System; Genito-Urinary System; Hemic and Lymphatic System; Skin; Endocrine System; Multiple Body Systems (110.00); Neurological; Mental Disorders; Neoplastic Diseases, Malignant; and Immune System.

 Justification for Final Rule